 There is a problem that prevents many people from using a plaster bat for throwing on their potters wheel: Getting them to stick.
 The traditional method is to glue them down using a clay slip, but bats often detach during throwing.
 A BatMate you sticks them much better.
 The material resembles a leather chamois, like those used for cleaning windows.
 To attach the bat first assure that the plaster is not too dry, run it under the tap for a second or two if needed.
 Then immerse the BatMate in water and lay it on the wheelhead, put the bat on top, center it and press it down.
 Within seconds it sticks hard.
 No amount of pushing during throwing is enough to release it.
 To remove it pry up an edge using a putty knife.
 On removal the BatMate releases from the wheelhead first, so it must be peeled from the bottom of the bat.
 It can be used repeatedly all day.

 The cost of plaster bats prevents many from buying them.
-But that is a non-issue if you make your own.
 Using this rubber mold I have just made 8 - 12" bats and I still have 20 lbs of plaster left in the bag!
 The first rule for a good result: Lay it on a level level table (so the bat does not come out thicker on one side than the other).
-I just just weigh 1600 grams plaster, dump it in 1120 grams of water, wait 4 minutes, mix 4 minutes and pour.
-As soon as the water at the top disappears I dump the next batch of plaster in the water and repeat (by the time the next plaster is ready to pour I can remove the last bat from the mold).
+I just weigh 1600 grams of plaster, dump it in 1120 grams of water, wait 4 minutes, mix 4 minutes and pour.
+As soon as the water at the top disappears I dump the next batch of plaster in the water and repeat (by the time it is ready to pour I can remove the last bat from the mold).
 You can buy one of these rubber molds at Plainsman Clays for $75 plus shipping.
 Or, if you are more flexible on the size, search "round silicone cake pan" at Amazon (some of them even have glass bottoms).

 Plaster bats are a key tool used by many potters.
 But their true value is not understood by most: They produce ware with much less cracking problems